 St. Peters, MO Personal Injury Lawyers

 Dog Bite Lawyers in St. Peters, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when St. Peters, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is important to find experienced legal counsel as soon as possible after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in St. Peters, MO and on both sides of the river fight insurance companies to get the financial recovery they are owed.
+It's important to get experienced legal representation as soon as possible after a dog bite.
+As personal injury lawyers, Halvorsen Klote has helped clients in St. Peters, MO and beyond fight insurance companies to get the compensation they deserve.
 If you have a claim, don't wait another second to call us at 866-382-4167 or contact our St. Peters, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

 How Common Are Dog Bites?

-Based on research from the American Veterinary Medical Association, there are over 4.5 million serious dog bites annually across the country.
-These injuries can carry expensive medical expenses, as medical care can quickly add up to tens of thousands of dollars.
-Each day, almost 1,000 people go to an emergency room for significant dog bites, and the average dog bite-related hospital stay is $18,200.
+According to the American Veterinary Medical Association, there are over four and a half million dog bites every year across the country.
+Dog bites can carry high medical expenses, as medical treatment can cost tens of thousands of dollars when factoring in procedures, medication and other factors.
+Every day, almost 1,000 people seek emergency medical treatment for serious dog bites, and the average dog bite-related hospital stay is $18,200.

 Do I Have a Dog Bite Case in St. Peters, MO?

-If you have been bitten by a dog, you may be wondering whether or not you can seek compensation for your injuries.
-The answer depends on your unique situation:
+If you have been bitten by a dog, you may be thinking about whether or not you can seek compensation for your injuries.
+The answer depends on the circumstances surrounding the attack:

-- Circumstances surrounding the bite — If you were bitten while you were on public property or on private property you had access to, you may have a case.
-But, if you were trespassing or if you provoked the dog, you likely don't have a case.
+- The specifics of the bite — If you were attacked while lawfully on public or private property, you may have a case.
+However, if you were trespassing or if you provoked the dog, you may not have a case.

 - Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the policy you need.
+If not, you may need some "creative lawyering" to help find the coverage you need.